gaehlerm/SoftwareEngineering/README.md

 // how does Copilot do with refactoring some more difficult problems?

-## Exercises

-// get some convoluted pieces of code and let the reader refactor them.
-How should he be guided by copilot?
-I really don't know.

 # 14. Understandable code

-“Any fool can write code that a computer can understand.
-A good programmer writes code a human can understand.” – Martin Fowler
+"Any fool can write code that a computer can understand.
+A good programmer writes code a human can understand." – Martin Fowler

 As we have discussed, good code is easy to understand.
 But what makes code easy or hard to understand?
 A computer understands anything, he doesn’t care.
 As long as the syntax is correct.
 And if there is a bug, the computer just executes it.
 But we don’t care about the computer.
 This book is about humans.
 We have to ask ourselves, when does a human understand something?
 Or what do humans struggle with?